UK Spouse/Fiancé/Partner Settlement Visa – Further Leave to Remain

 Applying for Further Leave to Remain from inside the UK

-An applicant who receives a Partner, Fiancé or Spouse Settlement Visa to join their partner in their UK usually believe that this is the end of their visa journey.
+An applicant who receives a Partner, Fiancé, or Spouse Settlement Visa to join their partner in their UK usually believes that this is the end of their visa journey.
 To some extent, it is, however, to live permanently in the UK the applicant must fulfill certain criteria along the way on their visa route.
-One of these criteria’s is to complete an application for Further Leave to Remain.
+One of these criteria is to complete an application for Further Leave to Remain.

 This application is made by the applicant in order to prolong a period of stay in the UK.
 If the applicant has been granted limited leave to enter the UK it is essential that an application for Further Leave to Remain is submitted before the expiry of the leave to enter ends.

 The rules under which the applicant can apply for Further Leave to Remain depends upon the applicant’s status in the UK and also the original application the applicant made to enter the UK.
 The current UK immigration policy regarding further leave to remain are complex.
 It is essential that the applicant applies to the correct class of Further Leave to Remain, using the application form and with the correct payment fee.

 To be eligible for further leave to remain the applicant must be the husband, wife, unmarried (de facto), or civil partner of a UK citizen or legal permanent resident.
 Same-sex partners can also apply whether or not they are in a civil partnership; all rules governing whether a relationship is durable and subsisting are the same for all relationships, whether recognized through a legal ceremony or not.